0x4248/notebook/source/content/01 Areas/Obsidian/What is this vault?.md

 #### Archive
 Old notes that don't have a place anymore or are archived.
 #### Meta
-Pages and files for the vault to work
+Pages and files for the vault to work.
+This folder also contains updates/change log.
 #### Private
 Notes that can not be public.
 This could be due to copyright or other reasons.
 ## Plugins